IBM Cloud Docs

 For more information, see Generating an API Key for ingestion.

-Step 2.
-Setting up and deploying the Logging agent configuration
+Set up and deploy the Logging agent configuration

 Complete the following steps: